LG Rollable phone release date, price, features and news

-And now, in 2021, we're expecting a whole new generation of smartphones – the rollables.
-Chinese companies such as Oppo have already teased their own rollable phones and Samsung likely has one in the works, but here we'll focus on what LG is about to introduce – the yet-unnamed LG rollable phone.
+And now in 2021, we're expecting a whole new generation of smartphones – the rollables.
+Chinese companies such as Oppo have already teased their own rollable phones and Samsung likely has one in the works, but here we'll focus on what LG has been working on and will likely never happen – the LG Rollable phone.

 You may also find interesting:

 - The LG Rollable may never see a release

 According to early reports, the LG Rollable smartphone was to arrive sometime in March 2021 as the newest product in LG’s Explorer Project.
 However, in late January of 2021 news surfaced that LG could be shutting down its smartphone business altogether, or at least shifting away from flagship smartphones, which made the fate of the LG Rollable uncertain.

 pause their plans for the LG Rollable.
 In mid-March, it was discovered that a device named "LG Rollable" has received Bluetooth 5.2 certification, which sparked back hopes that the LG Rollable will make it to market after all.On February 22, a South Korean publication alleged that LG has asked its supplies to